 What’s the Bottom Line?

 The allure of paying about 60 percent off the sticker price of in-office aligners — Invisalign— is strong.
 But ultimately, you will have to consider whether $1,400-$1,800 is still too much money to shell out for a potentially imperfect job.
 Orthodontics is not traditionally covered by insurance, but today, most insurance companies reimburse up to $1,000 of the treatment cost, directly to you.
-With Invisalign, your dentist or orthodontists submits a claim for you, but most at-home aligner companies do not accept payments direct from insurance companies, so make sure to inquire.
+With Invisalign, your dentist or orthodontist submits a claim for you, but most at-home aligner companies do not accept payments directly from insurance companies, so make sure to inquire.

 And not to mention that dentists like Crow are seeing patients who have to restart the process after attempting mail-in aligning treatments.
 Is it really a deal if you are paying for it twice?

 Most orthodontists offer free consultations, so if you are considering straightening your teeth, book an appointment so you may have all your options presented to you.
 It is true most orthodontists out there do not consider themselves fans of mail-in aligners, but they will be able to diagnose what the main problem with your smile is — if any — and help you make an educated choice.